 The student with a grade concern must approach the faculty member to discuss the grade.
 This step should be taken within two weeks of notification of the grade, if the grade is an interim mark.
-Final grade queries must be initiated by the deadlines shown at the end of this section.
+Final grade queries must be initiated by the deadlines shown on page 6.
 The faculty member will conduct a grade analysis if requested.
 A grade analysis involves confirming that all grades were recorded correctly.